arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 All is wrapped in a `UseCase` record.

-Each input is generated by `Gen` instance, which are then combined together.<br/>
+Each input is generated by a `Gen` instance, and then combined with the other generators.<br/>
-Random dates are generated with:
+Random dates are created with:

 ```csharp
 private readonly Gen<DateTime> AnyDate =